Buying Beef in Bulk

 Why buy bulk beef?

-Here are just a few of the many benefits to buying bulk beef.
+Here are just a few of the many benefits of buying bulk beef.

 - Peace of mind of knowing where your meat comes from and how it was raised.